Man charged in killing that followed argument over dog

-A Colorado man accused of fatally shooting his neighbor during an argument over how the victim disciplined his dog has been charged with first-degree murder.
+A Colorado man has been charged with first-degree murder in his neighbor's slaying.
+A witness says the two had been arguing over how the victim disciplined his dog.

-The Denver Post reports that 32-year-old Michael Kourosh Sadeghi was charged Tuesday morning for the killing of 42-year-old Dustin Schmidt.
+The Denver Post reports that 32-year-old Michael Kourosh Sadeghi was charged Tuesday morning in the March 27 killing of 42-year-old Dustin Schmidt.

+Vicki Branaghan, who lives with Schmidt, says her German shepherd Bruno had jumped the fence between their yard and Sadeghi's yard.
+Schmidt pulled the dog back over to his yard.

+She said an argument erupted after Schmidt swatted their dog.
+She said Sadeghi pulled a gun out and "shot Dustin in the back of the head five times," then "walked back to his house as though nothing happened."

-Sadeghi is being held without bond in the Adams County Detention Facility.
+Sadeghi is being held without bond.
 Booking documents do not indicate if he has hired an attorney.

-Vicki Branaghan said she witnessed the killing of her partner, Schmidt, on the evening of March 27.
-Branaghan said an argument erupted after Schmidt swatted his dog for jumping the backyard fence.
-She said Sadeghi pulled a gun out and "shot Dustin in the back of the head five times," then "walked back to his house as though nothing happened."

 Carol Colby, 86, has three first responder agencies fighting over money after she passed away in January.
 The battle is brewing between first responders and Colby's family, who wants the cash to save her home, pay off her debts and cover funeral expenses.